Building with Open AI

 # Create a RAG (Retrieve and Generate) question-answering application.

-rag_app = BaseRAGQuestionAnswerer(llm=chat, indexer=doc_store)
+rag_app = BaseRAGQuestionAnswerer(llm=llm, indexer=doc_store)

 # Build the server to handle requests at the specified host and port.